• Home

 Canouan

 Did I mention I’m not a good camper?
-By the time we arrived at Canouan, I was totally over having to sleep on the boat.
-We had to leave the hatch open while we slept to keep from sweltering in the humidity.
+By the time we arrived at Canouan, I was over having to sleep on the boat.
+We had to leave the hatch open while we slept to avoid sweltering in the humidity.
 It never failed that it would rain on our heads several times a night and we’d have to get up and close the hatch until it stopped.

 I also wasn’t thrilled with the toilet being in the shower and was dreaming of an air-conditioned hotel.
 Once we set anchor in Canouan, my partner and I took the dingy and booked a room at the Tamarind Beach Hotel.
 It was wonderful!
 I took a “real” shower, and was a much happier “camper.”